• Skip to primary navigation

 Make it Clear

-Have you ever read something and have no idea what it meant?
+Have you ever read something and had no idea what it meant?
 I’m not talking about legal documents and contracts.
-Have you read marketing collateral or visited a website, and then quit reading or left the site because you had no idea what product or service they offer.
+Have you read marketing collateral or visited a website, and then quit reading or left the site because you had no idea what product or service they offered?

 I’m a big fan of Donald Miller, author of “Building a Story Brand.”
 In his message, he shares that if you confuse, you lose.
 Noise is the enemy, and clarity wins.
 He’s right.